 Document what you shred: In order to ensure accountability, compliance with recordkeeping laws, and corporate memory regarding records disposition, we strongly encourage that individual program units use a records destruction log to document all formal records destruction.
 Please use or extend the University Archives and Records Center Destruction Log template for this purpose.
 The authenticity of this log must be safeguarded, and each program unit should retain the destruction log indefinitely. [download Destruction Log template]

-Establish a service point: Contact Barbara Lewis in Business Services (x3068) to set up service.
-You will need to work with Barbara Lewis to request a bin or bins from a vendor and to set up billing.
+Establish a service point: Contact Business Services (x3068) to set up service.
+You will need to work with Purchasing to request a bin or bins from a vendor and to set up billing.
 The vendor will supply the bins and will retain ownership of the bins.

 - Program units may want to consider coordinating shredding service at the departmental, divisional, building, or other level as appropriate in order to attain logistical efficiencies.
 This is entirely up to individual offices/programs/departments to undertake.
 Coordination should include consideration of both space/location and billing.